nicoxeye/PhotoGallery/README.md

     │           ├── index.html
     │           ├── login.html
     │           └── user_gallery.html
+    └── uploads/                         → photos to use while loading user photos in gallery from database, in reality would be somewhere else (on a server/disk)
+        └── trees.jpg
 </pre>

-# HELPFUL VIDEOS I USED:
+# HELPFUL VIDEOS & SITES I USED:
 for spring security:

     https://www.youtube.com/watch?v=nhsdPVXhbHo